Killing Up Close

 When I found her initially, it was through an image search for Wold on the internet.
 His picture was on a car-racing site that Sandi and her husband, John, hosted.
 She got into auto racing as a hobby after a life-changing medical diagnosis.

-“Back in 1991, I was diagnosed with MS [multiple sclerosis],” Sandi tells me over the telephone, “I woke up one morning with everything on the left side of my body completely paralysed.
+“Back in 1991, I was diagnosed with MS [multiple sclerosis],” Sandi tells me over the telephone, “I woke up one morning with everything on the left side of my body completely paralyzed.
 I had red flags like double vision and numbness in my legs, which I had ignored.
 They did an MRI and diagnosed me with MS. The neurologist said, ‘You’re not going to walk again.’”

 That was all the challenge she needed.
 She pushed herself to overcome the initial onset of disease symptoms and not only started walking again but decided she wanted to start racing cars as well, which she now does with John.